mlsmzk/tiktok-like-experiment/README.md

 - ElementClickInterception for some posts that are supposed to be liked
 - randomly like posts (scenario 2)
 - like posts with specific creator/sound (scenario 3)
+- what information to store from html page